 Glen Arbor Bed & Breakfast created our own local Community Support Fund.
 This means that we donate a portion of our revenue to local organizations, including those that maintain the Heritage Trail.
 When you stay with us, you are also supporting the health and accessibility of our local environment including the Heritage Trail.

 Palmer Woods Forest Reserve

 For all those avid mountain bikers out there, we’ve got a trail system for you!
 Head over to Palmer Woods Forest Reserve for the adventure of a lifetime.
 Just five miles from the B&B, this piece of land owned by The Leelanau Conservancy is a great spot filled with plenty of drops, slopes, and jumps.
-Choose between the Central Ridge and East Ridge loops and enjoy both the fresh air and rush of adrenaline that accompanies a good mountain biking route in a gorgeous natural environment.
-There are also walking trails from the same trailhead if you are traveling with someone who wants to take it easy!
+Choose between the Central Ridge and East Ridge loops to enjoy the fresh air and rush of adrenaline that accompanies a scenic mountain biking route.
+There are also walking trails from the same trailhead if you are traveling with someone who prefers to exercise on foot!

 45 North Winery Trail

 Who doesn’t love a bike ride through a vineyard?
-The 45 North Winery Trail is a 3 mile loop through 45 North Vineyard and Winery’s gorgeous property open to hikers, and of course, bikers.
-Open to the public during the winery’s business hours, this trail is free to the public and begins near the tasting room.
-The route winds through the vineyards in the first half and beautiful woods in the second half.
+The 45 North Winery Trail is a 3-mile loop through 45 North Vineyard and Winery’s gorgeous property.
+The trail is open to hikers, bikers, and the rest of the public during business hours.
+The route starts near the tasting room, and winds through both the vineyards and lush, green woods.
 It includes a serious uphill climb that summits a hill and provides epic views of the rolling hills of Leelanau and the entire 45 North property.

 M-22 and County Backroads